sansin5982/Genomics/chapters/DNA.md

 #### Single-Copy DNA

--   Unique sequences that occur once in the genome.
+-   Unique sequences of DNA that occur once in the genome.
--   Includes protein-coding genes.
+-   Includes protein-coding genes, mainly found in the **exons** and are sited for transcription.
+-   They are present in **Euchromatin** part as they are coding region.

 #### Repetitive DNA

 -   Sequences repeated many times.
+They are short in sequence.
+-   They are present in **heterochromatin** and unique in different individuals.
 -   Examples:
     -   **Tandem repeats** (e.g., microsatellites, minisatellites).
     -   **Interspersed repeats** (e.g., transposable elements).